nickthetj/Cheap-Thrills-Good-Money/README.md

 ![ERD Diagram IMDB](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-2-project-v3/main/movie_data_erd.jpeg)

 ### Data Cleaning
-Through the creation of the various functions detialed below, we were able to scrub the data from our various sources.
+Through the creation of the various functions detailed below, we were able to scrub the data from our various sources.
 Cleaning the data allowed us to run aggregating functions in the later stages of our data analysis.
-Sepcifically, we created three functions that helped to quickly clean columns and headings of our data throughout our project.
+Specifically, we created three functions that helped to quickly clean columns and headings of our data throughout our project.
 These functions were applied to The Numbers dataset:

 - Function 1: for cleaning numbers column, removing unnecessary characters and casting the column as integers.